UCLA vs. Oregon NCAA Football Odds, Plays and Insights | October 23, 2021

 - UCLA has played seven games, with five wins against the spread.

-- So far this season, the Bruins have been installed as favorites by a 1-point margin or more five times and are 3-2 ATS in those matchups.
+- This season, the Bruins have an against the spread record of 3-2 in their five games as a favorite of 1 point or more.

-- UCLA's games this year have hit the over on two of seven set point totals (28.6%).
+- UCLA's games this year have hit the over two times in seven opportunities (28.6%).

-- UCLA is 5-2 against the spread and 5-2 overall in games when it records more than 21 points.
+- UCLA is 5-2 against the spread and 5-2 overall this season when the team records more than 21 points.

-- In games that UCLA piles up more than 407.8 yards, the team is 4-1 against the spread and 4-1 overall.
+- UCLA is 4-1 against the spread and 4-1 overall when the team totals over 407.8 yards.

-- This year, the Bruins have five turnovers, eight fewer than the Ducks have takeaways (13).

 - Find the latest spread and moneyline odds for UCLA at SISportsbook.